Skip to main content

 In particular, Predibase currently only supports one image input per prompt-completion pair and requires this image to be a bytestream.
 We're working on adding support for multiple image inputs, as well as multi-turn chat support for chat based datasets.

-If you have a dataset that currently uses the OpenAI chat completions format, you can format it to the Predibase compatible fine-tuning format using the code below:
+If you have a dataset that resembles the raw dataset below, you can format it to the Predibase compatible fine-tuning format using the code below:

 Raw dataset: